charankumarpalla/laughing-buddha/Java/1.JVM/ReadMe.md

 - what is Java Runtime Mean ?
     - jvm + JavaApi(what are these api/classes - see jdk folder structure)
 - What is a VM and JVM
+- What are features required to say a vm as jvm ?
+- Why many jvm in market ?
+- How JVM has Control over the the applications it run ? (sandbox env)